msg-systems/sap-bp-mcp-server/README.md

 connection.password=secretPassword
 ```
 ### 5. Configure Your LLM
-Add the MCP server to your LLM configuration to enable seamless integration:
+Add the MCP server to your LLM configuration to enable integration:

 ```json
 {